Premature baby has increased nutritional needs

 - Human milk also contains brain building polyunsaturated fatty acids called DHA and ARA.
 These are commonly known as the “smart fats”.
 These smart fats are very important for the production of myelin, which is the fatty layer that insulates the nerves.
 DHA and ARA help the premature baby’s brain grow as it would have in the last few important weeks of pregnancy.

-Human milk is more than just a meal!
-It has so many powerful benefits that help the preterm baby not only grow and survive, but thrive in the NICU.
-Human milk helps reduce many other serious preterm complications and should be considered an essential part of neonatal care.
+Human milk and has multiple benefits that help the preterm baby not only grow and survive, but thrive.
+Human milk also helps reduce many other serious preterm complications and thus should be considered an essential part of neonatal care.